Resources for Schools

-Studies have indicated that 16-18% of school-age children who have food allergies have had a reaction in school.
+Studies indicate that 16-18% of school-age children who have food allergies have had a reaction in school.
 In addition, in approximately 25% of the reactions that occur at school, the student had not yet been diagnosed with food allergy.1

-FARE has a variety of resources for schools can use to help create a safer environment for students with food allergies and increase awareness about food allergies among the student body.
+FARE has a variety of resources schools can use to help create a safer environment for students with food allergies and increase awareness among the student body.
 These include:

-FARE's Safe@School program provides resources for administrators to conduct in-service training about food allergies and anaphylaxis.
-Making a presentation about food allergies in child care facilities will be simplified with the use of this CD, which also provides talking points for presenters.
-To purchase this program, please call FARE at (800) 929-4040.
-Download and share this flyer describing FARE’s Safe@School program designed to provide educators with the facts and practical techniques they need to successfully manage food allergies in the school setting.
+- Safe@School - FARE's Safe@School program provides resources for administrators to conduct in-service training about food allergies and anaphylaxis.
+Making a presentation about food allergies in child care facilities will also be simplified with the use of this CD, which provides talking points for presenters.
+To purchase this program, please visit our e-store at store.foodallergy.org.

 Additional resources schools may find useful:

 A Critical Need for Food Allergy Policies in Schools